rcali21/Vituity_project/README.md

     - 🐍 make_sqlitedb.py <<<---- Bonus challenge script.
     - 🐍 process_data.py <<<---- Main script for running the pipeline.
   - 📂 **notebook**
-    - 📓 main_walkthrough.ipynb <<<---- Main challenge notebook with markdown annotations for each step.
+    - 📓 walkthrough_nb.ipynb <<<---- Main challenge notebook with markdown annotations for each step.
     - 📓 db_walkthrough.txt <<<---- Bonus challenge notebook with markdown annotations for each step.